 Plus, book club can enhance students’ growth toward standards.
 By conferring with students about their reading, you can support them with strategies they can implement with their books.
 Also, you’ll gather valuable information about trends in your room.
 Maybe a majority of the students need more work on character development.
 By conferring, you’ll know this, and you can be responsive.

 The only time book club didn’t run in addition to course literature was if we were already reading a novel that demanded reading time outside of class.
 For example, To Kill a Mockingbird is a long book, and when we read it as part of our curriculum, students had nightly reading assignments.
 During this time, I made sure we were studying historical fiction as a book club, and if students wanted to, they could read a second historical fiction book on their own to complement TKAM, but I didn’t make them.
 Some did; other’s didn’t, and that was fine.
+I often have students reading more than one book at a time, and this situation is not much different.

 Determining the purpose for running a book club, stressing the importance to students, accessing the books, and making time in the curriculum are just the first steps to getting a successful independent reading program off the ground.
 In the next post, read about how to establish expectations and create a schedule.
-Please share your thoughts, ideas, and experiences in the comments.

 Click on the images below to view the independent reading program materials I use when I implement a book club in the classroom.
 These help me with engagement, accountability, and organization.